Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Self-interacting dark matter model

 In the spike region, the exponent, \(\gamma\), from Eq. \eqref{spike} can have different values depending on the type of interactions between the DM particles.
-For example, if we have contact interactions, \(\gamma=3/4\), and for the Coulomb interactions, \(\gamma=7/4\) [\hyperlink{cite.alonso}{ACD2024}].
-Inside the spike region, the velocity dispersion of SIDM particles \(v(r)\) increases towards the center of the galaxy.
+For example, if we have contact interactions, \(\gamma=3/4\), and for the Coulomb interactions, \(\gamma=7/4\) (\hyperlink{cite.alonso}{ACD2024}).
+Inside the spike region, the velocity dispersion of SIDM particles \(v(r)\) increases towards the centre of the galaxy.
 Following \hyperlink{cite.alonso}{ACD2024}, we considered interactions that have a massive mediator as the force carrier.
-For this type of interaction, the exponent $\gamma$ does not have one constant value throughout the spike region, but it changes from 3/4 to 7/4 as \(v(r)\) becomes greater than the transition velocity \(v_t\).
+For this type of interaction, the exponent $\gamma$ is not constant throughout the spike region, but it changes from 3/4 to 7/4 as \(v(r)\) becomes greater than the transition velocity \(v_t\).
 We make this transition velocity a free parameter of our model.

-The other free parameter relating to SIDM particles is \( \left(\frac{\sigma_0}{m}\right)\left(\frac{t_{\mathrm{age}}}{1\,\mathrm{Gyr}}\right), \) where \(\sigma_0\) denotes the low-velocity normalization of the SIDM self-interaction cross section $\sigma$, \(m\) is the SIDM particle mass, and \(t_\mathrm{age}\) is the age of the DM isothermal core [\hyperlink{cite.alonso}{ACD2024}].
-Although the MCMC sampling is performed in terms of \( \left(\frac{\sigma_0}{m}\right)\left(\frac{t_{\mathrm{age}}}{1\,\mathrm{Gyr}}\right) \), for comparison with previous work, we present the corresponding posterior samples for \(\sigma/m\).
+The other free parameter relating to SIDM particles is \( \left({\sigma_0}/{m}\right)\left({t_{\mathrm{age}}}/{1\,\mathrm{Gyr}}\right), \) where \(\sigma_0\) denotes the low-velocity normalisation of the SIDM self-interaction cross section $\sigma$, \(m\) is the SIDM particle mass, and \(t_\mathrm{age}\) is the age of the DM isothermal core (\hyperlink{cite.alonso}{ACD2024}).
+Although the MCMC sampling is performed in terms of \( \left({\sigma_0}/{m}\right)\left({t_{\mathrm{age}}}/{1\,\mathrm{Gyr}}\right) \), for comparison with previous work, we present the corresponding posterior samples for \(\sigma/m\).
 This transformation is applied only in post-processing and does not affect the sampled parameterization of the MCMC.
 Following \hyperlink{cite.alonso}{ACD2024} and \hyperlink{cite.Tiruvaskar_2026}{TG2026}, this transformation requires choosing typical values for the total binary mass, the binary mass ratio, and the merger redshift.
 We take these benchmark values to be \((1.59\times10^{9}\,M_\odot,\ 0.88,\ 0.87)\), respectively.
-These values are chosen because SMBHBs in this region of parameter space make a significant contribution to the GWB signal of the SIDM model in the lowest PTA frequency band [\hyperlink{cite.Tiruvaskar_2026}{TG2026}].
+These values are chosen because SMBHBs in this region of parameter space make a significant contribution to the GWB signal of the SIDM model in the lowest PTA frequency band (\hyperlink{cite.Tiruvaskar_2026}{TG2026}).